Abigail Adams: Most Notable Accomplishments

 Abigail Adams warned her husband as well as the leading patriarchs of the nation that was about to be formed to not ignore all the mothers, daughters and sisters that were fighting along their side to secure independence from Great Britain.
 She instructed her husband and his associates in Congress to be “more generous and favorable” to women than what was in the past.
 Mrs. Adams goes on to say that the nation risked having a full-fledged rebellion and social instability if men left the women out of key decision making process of the nation.
 The letter shows just how Adams was way ahead of her time.

-Unlike many of the leading politicians and Congress members, who were by the way all men at time, Abigail Adams knew of dire consequences of sidelining women and not giving them any political rights in the United States.
+Unlike many of the leading politicians and Congress members, who were by the way all men at the time, Abigail Adams was fully aware of the of the dire consequences of sidelining women and not giving them any political rights in the United States.
 In other words, Abigail Adams can be credited with laying the first pillars of the women suffrage movement for the likes of suffragists Susan B. Anthony, Elizabeth Cady Stanton, and Emmeline Pankhurst to build upon.

 While the pillars of nation were being built in Philadelphia in the mid-1775, Abigail Adams pleaded with her husband John Adams to factor in the voices of women and begin a process that would secure women’s by law.
 The letter she penned to her husband ended up being famously used by members of the women’s suffrage movement for almost a century.
 In other words, she was one of the few Founding Mothers of the United States who appealed to their husbands to write laws to protect women from all forms of abuse at the hands of men.
 She also tried to convince her husband to push for laws that give women education and to own property.
 She was undoubtedly displeased with the unfair laws of the time that made women the legal property of their husbands.
 The fact that wives could not own property also deeply infuriated her.